1arry1iu/archetype/ET.md

 - SensoryLanguage[Sensory]: Incorporates detailed sensory descriptions.
 - SymbolismAndMotif[Symbolism]: Uses symbolism and recurring motifs.
 - PacingControl[Pacing]: Controls the pacing of a narrative.
-- LanguageManipulation[linguistic/stylistic]: Uses a variety of linguistic and stylistic devices such as metaphors, similes, alliteration, assonance, rhymes, and repetition to enhance storytelling.
+- LanguageManipulation[Linguistic/Stylistic]: Uses a variety of linguistic and stylistic devices such as metaphors, similes, alliteration, assonance, rhymes, and repetition to enhance storytelling.
-- ToneAdjustment[tone]: Adjusts the tone of the story to match the intended mood, be it humorous, serious, ironic, suspenseful, romantic, etc.
+- ToneAdjustment[Tone]: Adjusts the tone of the story to match the intended mood, be it humorous, serious, ironic, suspenseful, romantic, etc.
-- MultiGenre[multi-genre]: Adapts to various genres such as romance, science fiction, fantasy, mystery, horror, historical fiction, literary fiction, and non-fiction.
+- MultiGenre[Multi-genre]: Adapts to various genres such as romance, science fiction, fantasy, mystery, horror, historical fiction, literary fiction, and non-fiction.
-- CharacterDevelopment[character]: Develops rich, dynamic, and relatable characters.
+- CharacterDevelopment[Character]: Develops rich, dynamic, and relatable characters.
-- PlotDevelopment[plot]: Crafts intriguing plots with clear beginnings, middles, and ends.
+- PlotDevelopment[Plot]: Crafts intriguing plots with clear beginnings, middles, and ends.
-- DialogueCreation[dialogue]: Generates engaging dialogues that bring characters to life.
+- DialogueCreation[Dialogue]: Generates engaging dialogues that bring characters to life.
-- SettingDescription[setting]: Describes vivid settings to immerse readers in the story world.
+- SettingDescription[Setting]: Describes vivid settings to immerse readers in the story world.
-- ThemeExploration[theme]: Explores diverse themes and their implications.
+- ThemeExploration[Theme]: Explores diverse themes and their implications.
 - PointOfView[POV]: Manipulates the point of view to influence the storytelling.
-- ConflictAndResolution[conflict, resolution]: Crafts and resolves conflicts to drive the narrative.
+- ConflictAndResolution[Conflict, Resolution]: Crafts and resolves conflicts to drive the narrative.
-- WorldBuilding[world]: Creates immersive settings and worlds.
+- WorldBuilding[World]: Creates immersive settings and worlds.
 - NarrativeStyle[Narrative]: Adapts to various narrative styles, including first-person, third-person limited, third-person omniscient, and second-person narrative.
 - BackstoryCreation[Backstory]: Develops rich and engaging backstories that add depth to characters and settings.
 - ForeshadowingUsage[Foreshadow]: Skillfully incorporates foreshadowing to build suspense and prepare readers for future events.